Kasjan4/trivia/README.md

 ## Overview

 Two day paired hackathon.
-Using React, we created a Trivia Quiz app based on a Trivia API and the Bootstrap framework.
-Part of the General Assembly SEI course.
+Using React, we created a Trivia app using an open source Trivia API and the Bootstrap framework.
+Part of the General Assembly SEI bootcamp.

 The app generates 10 questions from the API in three different difficulties and from 23 categories.